wavemotion-dave/ColecoDS/README.md

 ```
   1   2   3

-  4   5  STOP
+  4   ?
+STP

   M1  M2  M3

   SPC 0   RET
 ```
 That should be enough to get most MSX1 cart games running...
-In Game Options you can also override the '5' key to be any mappable MSX key.
+In Game Options you can also override the '?' key to be any mappable MSX key.
 For the few games that still require the MSX arrows to play - you can emulate that via the D-PAD in Game Options.
 As of version 6.1 there is also a custom overlay for "MSX Full" keyboard.

 Blend Mode (DSi) :